lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/thickness.rst

    Line Style Thickness's Calligraphy modifier

-The :guilabel:`Calligraphy` modifier mimics some broad and flat pens for calligraphy.
+The *Calligraphy* modifier mimics some broad and flat pens for calligraphy.
 It generates different thickness based on the orientation of the stroke.

 Orientation